ShivanKaul/star-spec/draft-dss-star.md

 for a particular client.
 The idea being, that we only reveal all the measurements once we know that there are at least K clients with city: Vancouver.

+# Anonymizing Proxy Options {#proxy-options}

+The Anonymizing Proxy can be instantiated using {{OHTTP}}, {{Tor}}, or even a TCP-layer proxy.
+The choice of which proxy to use depends on the application threat model.
+The fundamental requirement is that the Anonymizing Proxy hide the client IP address and any other unique client information from the Aggregation Server.

+In general, there are two ways clients could implement the proxy: at the application layer, e.g., via {{OHTTP}}, or at the connection or transport layer, e.g., via {{Tor}} or similar systems.
+We describe each below.

+## Application-Layer Proxy

+An application-layer proxy hides client identifying information from the Aggregation Server via application-layer intermediation. {{OHTTP}} is the RECOMMENDED option for an application-layer proxy. {{OHTTP}} ensures that a network adversary between the client and Anonymizing Proxy cannot link reports sent to the Aggregation Server (up to what is possible by traffic analysis).

+OHTTP consists of four entities: client, Oblivious Relay Resource, Oblivious Gateway Resource, and Target Resource.
+In this context, the Target Resource is the Aggregation Server.
+The Aggregation Server can also act as the Oblvious Gateway Resource.
+Clients are configured with the URI of the Oblivious Relay Resource, and use this to forward requests to a Oblivious Gateway Resource.
+The Oblivious Gateway Resource then forwards requests to the Target as required.

+## Connection-Layer Proxy

+A connection-layer proxy hides client identifying information from the Aggregation Server via connection-layer intermediation. {{Tor}} is perhaps the most commonly known example of such a proxy.
+Clients can use Tor to connect to and send reports to the Aggregation Server.
+Other examples of connection-layer proxies include CONNECT-based HTTPS proxies, used in systems like Private Relay
+{{PrivateRelay}} and TCP-layer proxies.
+TCP proxies only offer weak protection in practice since an adversary capable of eavesdropping on ingress and egress connections from the Anonymizing Proxy can trivially link data together.

 # Security Considerations {#security-considerations}

 This section contains security considerations for the draft.